zimbatm/mev-boost-relay/docs/cla/HarmonyIndividualContributorLicenseAgreement.md

 ## Harmony Individual Contributor License Agreement

-Thank you for your interest in contributing to the Flashbots ("We" or "Us") mev-boost-relay repository.
+Thank you for your interest in contributing to the Flashbots mev-boost-relay repository ("We" or "Us").
 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
 To make this document effective, please fill out the form below.
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.

 # 1. Definitions
  "You" means the individual who Submits a Contribution to Us.

  "Contribution" means any work of authorship that is Submitted by You to Us in which You own or assert ownership of the Copyright.
 If You do not own the Copyright in the entire work of authorship, please cancel this process, and direct the Copyright owner to sign this agreement.